harshitsinghrao/lstm-attention-weather-prediction/README.md

 ```

 ## Results
 Some sampled predictions from the test set after the model is fully trained.
-Here, the x-axis denotes the time in days and the y-axis denotes the temperature in degC.
+Here, the x-axis denotes the time in days, and the y-axis is the temperature in degC.

 ![img1](https://user-images.githubusercontent.com/51147727/155930935-be65f7ab-20a7-4caa-92b6-518e8a0df5c9.png)
 ![img2](https://user-images.githubusercontent.com/51147727/155930943-23e7638f-b550-423e-887c-9cf7b09fa62d.png)